OliverArthur/musical-system/README.md

 npm install
 ```

-After you have installed all the dependencies.
 Then you can run the frontend server by running this command.

 ```ssh
 npm run serve